 Eating right during both on and off season is essential to keep you healthy and alert on the field, but nutrition is especially vital on game days so you can put your best foot forward.
-Every single conditioning session, workout, and practice is important— but let’s face it, there is more pressure to be in tip-top shape on game days when everyone is watching and your team is depending on you.
-For this reason, we have provided baseball players a few helpful tips on how to eat and drink on big game days so their bodies will be nourished and ready to face the field.
+We have provided softball players a few helpful tips on how to eat and drink on big game days so their bodies will be nourished and ready to face the field.

 1) Water is your best friend.

 Drinking water is a huge priority on game days.
 Ideally, you should start hydrating the day before a big game.
-We recommend you drink 8-10 cups of water on a game day, assuming you are not intaking any other fluids.
+We recommend you drink 8-10 cups of water on a game day.
 Drinking 8-10 cups of water will keep your body replenished and will prevent you from becoming dehydrated or overheated on the field.
 Be sure to drink water in increments.
 The last thing you want to do is chug a whole bunch of water all at once.
 This could cause you to become sick.
 Pace yourself throughout the day, from the moment you wake up to the moment you go to sleep.
 Remember that drinking water after a game is just as important as drinking water both before and during a game.

-On game days try to limit your dairy intake.
-For those who are not lactose intolerant, our bodies still take awhile to digest digest the fats from dairy.
+On game -days, try to limit your dairy intake.
+For those who are not lactose intolerant, our bodies still take awhile to digest the fats from dairy.
 For this reason, on game days you should stick to low fat dairy products and avoid dairy products that are high in fat.
 For example, instead of cow milk, choose an alternative like almond milk.
-Instead of eating a regular cup of yogurt, eat almond or coconut based yogurt.
 This way your body won’t be overloaded with unwanted fat that is more difficult to digest.
 The last thing you want is to feel sick or worn down come game time.

 Your body especially needs carbohydrates anytime you are going to exert your body in the form of exercise.
 For this reason, we suggest you incorporate plenty of carbs into your diet when you have a game ahead.
 This includes grains, fruits and vegetables.
 Be sure to eat the purest form of carbohydrates as possible, don’t weigh down your diet with too much grease, sugar or fat.
 Eating whole foods like apples and oranges will be much better for you than processed foods.